arras-energy/gridlabd-template/README.md

 To update the validate test data use by a template, run the command `./update_results.sh TEMPLATE`.
 This will copy the test results back to the template `autotest` folder to use as reference data for future validation tests.

 A validate data report is created using the `make report` command.
 The report documents the `autotest` data used to compare the results of validation tests.
+The report can be downloaded from https://github.com/slacgismo/gridlabd-template/raw/develop/report/Validation_Report.pdf.